kavinduGunasekara/Full-Stack-App-With-GO/README.md

 # Full-Stack Application with Go, Next.js, and PostgreSQL

 ## Overview 🎬
-This project guides you through building a full-stack application with a TypeScript-based frontend using Next.js, a Go backend, and a PostgreSQL database.
+This project  building a full-stack application with a TypeScript-based frontend using Next.js, a Go backend, and a PostgreSQL database.
 The entire stack is containerized with Docker for streamlined deployment and scalability.

 ---